Category Archives: Teams & Leaders

 Continue reading Find your “where”: where they care about diversity – by Rose Opengart

-Here’s what teenage global leaders-in-training had to say when asked what a young global leader should know.
+Here’s what teenage leaders-in-training had to say when asked what a young leader should know.
 The words of wisdom come from high school and middle school students participating in the American Diversity Report Youth Global Leadership Class.
 Enjoy their timeless advice and then read what leadership experts said about preparing the upcoming generation of leaders.

 Recognizing Workplace Harassment Beyond #MeToo – by David Grinberg